 Foundation is much like OpenSea when it comes to the expansive collection of digital art collectibles.
 But if there’s something that makes Foundation different from the largest NFT marketplace today, it’s their unique buy-one-own-one scheme.
 This means that when someone purchases a photo from you, they will be the sole owner of that NFT until they sell it again.

-However, such a scheme entails a few more considerations that might affect your decision in entering Foundation.
+However, such a scheme entails a few more considerations that might affect your decision in joining Foundation.
 Creators need to pay upfront fees for minting and listing per piece of art, and there are gas (transaction) fees involved when placing bids.

 While the whole process of minting an NFT in Foundation is quite expensive, artists and collectors can take advantage of the 24-hour auction period to gain more profit.
 Since their digital works are put up for sale a little bit longer than usual, the bidding process can be stretched out.
 The 24-hour time limit also pressures collectors to buy.